micka-coder/talmedia/tanakh/numbers/tanakh-numbers-chapter-15-rashi_en.md

 <b>Blue [wool].</b> The blue dye <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>of the <i>chilazon</i>-fish.

 ### passuk 39
-<b>You will remember all of Adonoy’s commandments.</b> As <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>the numerical value of צִיצִית is 600, <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>and the eight threads and five knots equal 613.
+<b>You will remember all of Hachem’s commandments.</b> As <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>the numerical value of צִיצִית is 600, <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>and the eight threads and five knots equal 613.
 <b>And you will not search after [the desire of] your hearts.</b> This is similar to “from spying the land.”
 The heart and eye are the body’s spies, bringing it sins.
 The eye sees, the heart lusts, and the body sins.

 ### passuk 40

 ### passuk 41
-<b>I am Adonoy.</b> Faithful in rewarding.
+<b>I am Hachem.</b> Faithful in rewarding.
 <b>Your God.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Faithful in exacting punishment.
 <b>Who brought you out.</b> I redeemed you <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>on condition that you accept my decrees.
-<b>I am Adonoy your God.</b> Why is this said again?
+<b>I am Hachem your God.</b> Why is this said again?
 So that the Israelites should not say: “Why did the Omnipresent command?
 Was it not so that we should perform [the commandments] and be rewarded?
 Let us not perform, and not be rewarded”!
 Even against your will, I am your king.
 Similarly, it says, “[As I live . . .] if I shall not, with a mighty hand . . . rule over you.” <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Another interpretation.
 Why is the exodus from Egypt mentioned?
 It was I who distinguished, in Egypt, between the [reproductive] drop which was the firstborn, and that which was not the firstborn.
 It is I who will distinguish, and punish those who attach [fringes dyed with] <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>indigo dye on their garments, and claim that it is the “<i>techeiles</i>” dye.
 From R’ Moshe Hadarshan’s commentary I transcribed: Why is the chapter of the “gatherer” adjacent to the chapter of idolatry?
 To teach that the Shabbos desecrator is like an idolator, since it (Shabbos), too, is equated with the entire Torah.
 This is stated in Ezra: “You descended on mount Sinai and gave Your nation the Torah and the commandments, etc., and You made Your sacred Shabbos known to them.”
 The portion of <i>tzitzis,</i> also for this reason, is adjacent to these [portions] — since it, too, is equivalent to all the commandments, as it is said, “you will perform all the commandments.”
 <b>On the corners of their garments.</b> This corresponds with, “I carried you on the wings of eagles.”
 On the four corners — <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>but not on a garment with three, or with five [corners].
 This corresponds with the four expressions of redemption which were stated in Egypt — “I will bring [you] out,” “I will save [you],” “I will redeem [you],” “I will take [you].”
 <b>A thread of blue.</b> [תְּכֵלֶת] so named because of the [Egyptians’] loss of their firstborn.
 The targum — translation of שִׁכּוּל, “loss of a child,” is תִּכְלָא .
 And they were struck down at night.
 The color of “<i> techeiles</i>” is similar to the sky which darkens during evening.
 Its eight threads <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>correspond with the eight days the Israelites waited, from the time they left Egypt, until they sang at the [Reed] Sea.